birdandhike.com logo

 The Hike

-Regardless of the vehicle driven or the parking area chosen, continue north on Caruthers Canyon Road.
-At a fork in the road (Table 2, Waypoint 01) where straight appears to continue up a wash and the right runs up to the stone-table campsite, the route follows the road up the bottom of the canyon.
+Regardless of the vehicle driven or the parking spot chosen, continue north on Caruthers Canyon Road.
+At a fork in the road (Table 1, Waypoint 01) where straight appears to continue up a wash and the right runs up to the stone-table campsite, the route follows the road in the bottom of the canyon.

-Shortly, the road passes a sign on the right: Caruthers Canyon Trail (Wpt.
-02).
-Along this section, the road is bordered by Shrub Live Oak, shaded by Single-left Pinyon Pine, and towered over by granite crags (including the balanced spire).
+Shortly, the road passes a sign post on the right that used to say: Caruthers Canyon Trail (Wpt.
+02A).
+Along this section, the road is bordered by Shrub Live Oak, shaded by Single-leaf Pinyon Pine, and towered over by granite crags (including the balanced spire).

 Caruthers Canyon